florib779/nextcloud/README.md

 # nextcloud
-Scripts and customazions for Nextcloud
+Scripts and customizions for Nextcloud